sithu/cmpe273-fall20/assignment1/README.md

 ### GET /api/bookmarks/{id}/stats

-The endpoint should return the number of request made to each bookmark and it should support conditional GET.
+The endpoint should return the number of GET request made to each bookmark and it should support conditional GET.

 _Response Header_